 - 1. Align and lower the system board into the system until the stand-off points at the back of the system board align with those on the chassis.

 - 2. Replace the four screws (6-32) and the single standoff screw (M2X4) screw to secure the system board to the chassis.

 - 3. Connect the following cables to the respective connectors on the system board:

 - Intrusion switch

 - ATX system board power supply cables

 - Power button switch

 - ATX CPU power supply cable

 - SATA data cables

-- SATA power cable

-- System fan cable

-- 4. Align and lower the I/O panel into the slot on the chassis.

-- 5. Replace the screws (6-32) to secure the I/O panel to the chassis.
+- SATA power cable - System fan cable - 4.
+Place the metal bracket in position over the system board and front chassis, and install the two (6-32) screws. - 5.
+Route the SATA cables along the cable routing guide on the metal bracket. - 6.
+Align and lower the I/O panel into the slot on the chassis. - 7.
+Replace the screws (6-32) to secure the I/O panel to the chassis.

 - 1. Install the processor.

 - 2. Install the fan assembly.

 - 3. Install the WLAN card.

 - 4. Install the solid-state drive.

 - 5. Install the memory modules.

 - 6. Install the graphics card.

 - 7. Install the 2.5/3.5-inch hard-drive caddy.

 - 8. Install the side cover.

-- $\boldsymbol{9.}\,$ Follow the procedure in after working inside your computer.
+- 9. Follow the procedure in after working inside your computer.